zr-lib/zr-virtual-list/README.md

 ## Params
 For the first rendering, if `defaultScrollTop`/`defaultStartIndex` exists at the same time, `defaultScrollTop` is used first; after that, the changed one is used

-- itemKey: string; // uniqu key
+- itemKey: string; // unique key
 - dataList: any[]; // data for VirtualList
   children: (item: any, index: number) => React.ReactNode;
 - defaultStartIndex?: number; // the first visible item index by default